mrmargolis/robot-vim/README.md

 ### Making Assertions
 Use your preferred Ruby testing library to make assertions about the buffer text string returned by RobotVim::Runner#run

-spec/integration\_spec.rb contains examples of asserting with Rspec
+Take a look at spec/integration\_spec.rb for examples of asserting with Rspec

-## TODO
-- automatically save buffer to an output file after running the last command(done)
-- automatically close Vim after running the last command(done)
-- take a string for input and write out a temporary file that Vim will run against(done)
-- figure out if there is a way to specify a .vimrc file without disabling the normal Vim initialization process(done)

 ## Author
 RobotVim is developed by Matt Margolis | mrmargolis | matt@mattmargolis.net